Switching from conda to pixi

 exit

 pixi run only works from within the project directory.
-After pixi shell, you can use tools anywhere, even outside the project directory—until you exit.
+After pixi shell, you can use tools anywhere until you exit.

 Global packages